Human rights in North Korea: Criminal justice

 The death penalty, often without judicial due process, is administered for a wide variety of political and common crimes.
 Attempts to escape from the country or from a prison camp within the country may result in execution on the spot.
 Personnel in the criminal justice system have wide discretion and are allegedly authorized to operate without regard to the formal legal rights of Koreans.

 A number of members of the regime itself have disappeared or been executed after falling out of favor.
-The most prominent example is Jang Sung-taek, the uncle of North Korea's leader, Kim Jong-un.
+The most prominent example is Jang Song-thaek, the uncle of North Korea's leader, Kim Jong Un.
 On December 8, 2013, Jang was publicly expelled from the ruling Workers' Party of Korea.
 Some of the accusations included "illicit affairs with women, obstructing the nation's economic affairs, and committing anti-party factional acts".
 On December 13, 2013, the state media announced that Jang had been executed.